SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 </html>
 `````

-With regards to CSS, I've only used the most basic of styling for this app; I've used Bootstrap 3 (via a CDN) so it's there for future use when you turn this template into your own application / website.
-Delete it if you don't want to use a framework.
 Now we need to create a chat.html page to handle our chat app.
 Like everything else that's served to the user we'll need to put it in the public folder.

 <h3>MongoDB / MongoJS</h3>